-Are your customers aware of phone and delivery fraud problems?
-If not, here’s how to alert clients about gift basket scams so they trust your business.
+Do customers know about phone and delivery problems caused by fraud?
+Here’s how to alert clients about gift basket scams so they trust you.

 Many of my individual clients order gifts and baskets for surprise deliveries to friends and family members.
-For example, one person made mail pickups while my client was on vacation.
+For example, one person collected mail while my client was on vacation.
 Another took pets for daily walks.

 I have to call such recipients ahead of time to ensure that they are home to receive gift baskets that cannot be left out in the open.
 When I call, one thing is sure to happen.
 The recipient wants to know who is sending the gift.